 We could tell the place comes alive in the summer – there is a private beach area outside with a pool and sun loungers.
 There is also a vintage car that has a barbecue under its hood – you can buy sausages, burgers, and cold drinks at the Beach Kiosk if you wish to have a party.
 If you want to save some pennies or meet new people, you might want to take staying here into consideration!

 After we landed in Hamburg and dropped off our bags, we were starving.
 A quick look at TripAdvisor pulled up Better Burger Company and as we’re both burger enthusiasts, it didn’t take much convincing.
 My boyfriend chose their classic BBC burger, while I went for the special with beef, Roquefort, and pears.
 Once your burger is ready, you can pick and mix sauces and toppings at the counter.

-Our burgers were served with a hearty portion of thick, salty fries with homemade mayonnaise – there were also plenty of delicious sauces to choose from on the tables.
-The place is small and there is an open kitchen, meaning that you can be sure everything is freshly prepared.
+Our burgers came with a hearty portion of thick, salty fries with homemade mayonnaise.
+There were also plenty of delicious sauces to choose from on the tables.
+The place is small and there is an open kitchen, meaning that you can be sure they prepare everything freshly.
 We paid €26 for two burger menus including beers – if you’re searching for an inexpensive place serving great food, look no further.